josem6590/my-projects/README.md

 ### Introduction
 After the death of my hero Ayrton Senna at Imola in 1994, which I watched live, I started to fall out of love with Formula 1.
 I then stopped watching when Michael Schumacker kept winning every race and championship - it had become very boring.
 But something changed in the early 2000's, a young Spanish lad called Fernando Alonso started to make waves.
 I started watching again and have not stopped.
 It's well known how good Fernando Alonso is and now at the age of 44 after having won 2 F1 Championships he is still driving and performing well.

 There was a new Spanish driver who entered F1 in 2015, Carlos Sainz, son of the famous rally driver of the same name.
-Having paid close attention to his career I have often felt that he has been undervalued and in early 2025, Ferrari chose to replace Carlos Sainz with Lewis Hamilton.
+Having paid close attention to his career, I have often felt that he has been undervalued and in early 2025, Ferrari chose to replace Carlos Sainz with Lewis Hamilton.
 Now, its hard to argue when the person who is to replace you is a 7 time F1 champion, but I would have thought Carlos Sainz would have been snapped up by one of the top three teams.
 He wasn't and in 2024 he signed to Williams.

 I still can't help to think that the top teams are missing out on this...in his own words...'smooth operator'.
 I wanted to have a look at the F1 Data and at how Sainz's race results compare with his team mates, by year.
 Comparing to his teammate gives us a more accurate comparison because they are in the same car, albeit sometimes with slightly different set ups.
 My hypothesis is that on average he will have had better results than he's team mates.
 Let's find out.